-The \$ORIGIN lines in the examples are for providing context to the examples only --- they do not necessarily appear in the actual usage.
-They are only used here to indicate that the example is relative to the listed origin.
+Note: The \$ORIGIN line in this example is only to provide context; it does not necessarily appear in the actual usage.
+It is only used here to indicate that the example is relative to the listed origin.

-Other Zone File Directives
+4.3.5 Other Zone File Directives

 The Master File Format was initially defined in RFC 1035 and has subsequently been extended.
-While the Master File Format itself is class independent all records in a Master File must be of the same class.
+While the Master File Format itself is class-independent, all records in a master file must be of the same class.